jprochazk/hebi/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+[^1]: Using `samples` instead of `examples` is intentional, and is done because of [this issue](https://github.com/bkchr/proc-macro-crate/issues/14) in the `proc-macro-crate` crate, which is used to resolve the crate name in Hebi's proc macros.
+It also helps with compile times, as dependencies such as `clap` and `rustyline` don't have to exist in the top-level `Cargo.toml` under `dev-dependencies`.